 Human resources can develop a standard list of investigation questions that should be asked during investigation interviews.
 Core interview questions can ensure thorough fact-finding and an equitable approach to the interviewees.
 The interviewer can, and should, ask additional questions.
 Creating a standard list will help ensure that the right questions don’t go unanswered.

 Impartially conduct your HR investigation with our step-by-step guide on important workplace investigation questions.

 6. Document the findings from your investigation

 The person conducting the interview should take thorough notes and document both the key findings and responses from the interview.
 The written summary should also include the date and location of the interview as well as the titles and roles of the participants.
 As important, the notes must be legible, ideally in an Employee Relations software solution.
 Indicate the fact-finding protocols that were followed and demonstrate a logical progression to the interview.

 As you likely already know as an HR professional, workplace investigations are simply a fact of corporate life.
 Carried out poorly, the corporate consequences, liabilities, and damage to an organization’s reputation can be huge.
 An important motivation for HR should be the desire by company management to ensure fair investigation outcomes for valued employees – creating a better workplace for all.

-Ready to manage employee relations the right way?
-Schedule a demo to learn how HR Acuity can equip your organization with a better way to document, investigate, and analyze employee issues.
+Ready to manage employee relations fairly and consistently?
+Learn how the HR Acuity technology solution can equip your organization with a better way to document, investigate, and analyze employee issues.